*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 The Bostitch CAP2041ST-OL has two hot dog style air compressor tanks for a total of a 4-gallon capacity.
 While it is smaller than the BTFP02012 6-gallon tank, it has more power.
 It produces 1.5 HP, 90 PSI, and 4.0 SCFM.

 Unfortunately, it is quite a bit heavier at 58 pounds.
-It is also an oil-lubricated air compressor and will require maintenance.
+It is also oil-lubricated (rather than being an oil-free compressor) and will require maintenance.
 That won’t make a huge difference because it will not need oil very often.

 But maintaining the oil levels is crucial so make sure you don’t forget about it.